 As mentioned in the previous sections, cloning downloads the complete source code to the local system, let's go through the real reasons why cloning is required ar the first place:

 - Contribute to Organizational Projects: A centralized system is required for organizations where multiple people work on the same code base.
 Cloning helps us achieve this motive.
 By cloning, people can edit the project code to either fix some issue or provide some modifications i.e. an extra or extended feature.
 This definitely helps in producing better software in less time with greater collaboration.

 - Make use of Open Source Repositories: A famous idiom in English, "Do not reinvent the wheel" is suitable for this point to understand.
 Similarly, if someone wants to use some functionality that has already been developed by someone else, then why to code it from scratch and waste time & resources?
 For e.g. there are unlimited opensource repositories are available, which can directly fit into the projects.

 Since cloning is so important part of the Git and GitHub journey, it is better to see in detail how cloning works.
 It is a very simple and straightforward process to which the next section is dedicated.

 How does Cloning in Git works?

-A lot of people want to set up a shared repository to allow a team of developers to publish their code on GitHub / GitLab / BitBucket etc. A repository which is uploaded online for collaboration is called an Upstream Repository or a Central Repository.
+A lot of people want to set up a shared repository to allow a team of developers to publish their code on GitHub / GitLab / BitBucket etc. A repository that is uploaded online for collaboration is called an Upstream Repository or a Central Repository.

 A central repository indicates that all the changes from all the contributors pushed into this repository only.
 So, this is the most updated repository instance of itself.
-Sometimes this is often called as the original repository.
+Sometimes this is often called the original repository.
 Now, the image given below is pretty clear about the concept of cloning.

 With respect to the above image, the cloning process works in these steps: